tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 - Rhino Beetle : Bumping dash.
 15hp?
 - Rosalia Longhorn : Dash leave trail of fire.
 7hp?

-## Controls

-- Click somewhere to dash.
-Dash is an attack
-- Click on character to use defensive skill (will vary later)
-- Right click to use long range attack (will vary later)

-## Gameplay

-- Each run you start level 1 (levelling system to add to entity class)
-- You unlock skills by picking up boons.
-Right click are projectiles with cooldown
-- Character Click are "Ultimates"

-Upon dying, you'll be stripped naked of skills.
-You can assign right click, but  ultimates have to be found again (Make player get one around Level 5)

-## Genre

-It's a roguelite.
-As such, you get currency while fighting.
-Once you die you can use that currency to improve your Teddy's Crews.
-Dying mean you'll be randomly attributed a different Teddy's Crews and as such, skills and passives will be completely different (at a later date)

 ## To do

 - make a custom cursor : https://www.cursor.cc/
 - click on character skill (interactive/block)
 - right click skill (shoot toward target)
 - add particle on move, dash, hit and kill
 - add camera shake on kill

-## UI

-- add skill boxes.
-- add skill cooldown.
-- add combo.

-### Room Manager

-- switch layout on waves end
-- contain some interesting stuff for the user (extra currency and life pickups (more tbd))

-Later room manager will be able to :
-- have varied waves/rooms objectives (survival, extermination, sabotage, defense, etc)
-- have non-fighting rooms (shop, npc rooms, shrines, etc...)

-### Enemies

-Enemies  are at the beginning divided in 4 types :
-- shoot but doesn't move (weak to short range)
-- move in sequence, switch between hurt and idle (weak to long range)
-- chest kind enemies, flee user (can take some dmg)

-##MVP

-- Musics are present (Punch Deck?)
-- Hub Screen
-- Basic Game Settings

 ##Useful ressources